pmmilani/boreas/README.md

 dependencies (included in the file "requirements.txt") needed for this package.

+### Usage
-Then, to use it, you can just use the following import statement in any python program:
+After installation, you can just use the following import statement in any Python program:

     import rafofc

 To test everything was installed properly, run the following command in a Python script after the import statement above:

     rafofc.PrintInfo()